An affectionate look back at the major exhibitions we have staged over our first five years of operation.

 On the 4th of June, 1944, an American B24 Liberator (Sweet Chariot 261) demolished 2 farm buildings at Willoughby Walks.
 The occupants of the farm were unhurt and there was no-one on board the aircraft……

-This fascinating story will be presented in a small exhibition beginning in June 2019, 75 years after the event.
-It will also coincide with a talk about the aircrash presented by Mark Bamford on Tuesday 23rd July 2019.
-Click here for more details: Events and Talks
+This fascinating story is presented in a small exhibition, 75 years after the event.
+It also coincided with a Local History talk about the aircrash presented by Mark Bamford on Tuesday 23rd July 2019.

 An exciting major exhibition on the iconic Bass Maltings will be staged in 2021.

 The Bass Maltings in Sleaford are a large group of eight disused malt houses originally owned by the Bass Brewery of Burton upon Trent.
 Constructed between 1901 and 1907, the Maltings are the largest group of malt houses in England; they have been designated Grade II* on the National Heritage List of England recognising them as “particularly important … of more than special interest.”